dragonfly-science/cuckoo-migrations/README.markdown

 The [shining cuckoo](http://en.wikipedia.org/wiki/Shining_Bronze_Cuckoo)
 migrates from  the Solomon Islands, Papua Guinea region to New Zealand in the spring.
 It breeds in New Zealand in the summer.
 It has a distinctive call, and is often heard, but rarely seen.
-Cuckoos lay their eggs in the nest of other birds (the shining cuckoo parasitises the gray warbler).
-The cuckoo migrations systems lets you put your own eggs into the django nest.
+Cuckoos lay their eggs in the nest of other birds (the shining cuckoo parasitises the [grey warbler](http://en.wikipedia.org/wiki/Grey_Gerygone)).
+The cuckoo migrations systems lets you put whatever you want into the django nest.

 ![Shining cuckoo](http://upload.wikimedia.org/wikipedia/commons/thumb/8/87/Chrysococcyx_lucidus_-_Meehan_Range.jpg/220px-Chrysococcyx_lucidus_-_Meehan_Range.jpg "Shining cuckoo, cc photograph by JJ Harrison)